 Youth Football (ages 13 to 17)

-Players in Grade 13 (born 2007) transition to playing on full sized fields with 11-a-side teams, on Saturday mornings.
+Players in Under 13 (born 2008) transition to playing on full sized fields with 11-a-side teams, on Sunday mornings.

 Our Under 17 teams feed directly into our Men’s Senior Reserve and Third teams (largely made up of under 19 year old players) and First team, providing the opportunity for youth players to extend themselves and accelerate their playing "career".
 A consistent training environment across our youth and senior environments ensures players transition from junior to youth to senior football seamlessly.